xiongxubang/BatchProcessProgram/README.md

 pip install -r requirements.txt
 ```
 3. Modify all the parameters in "**src/defaults.py**" and the hyperparameter in "**hyperParam.csv**". <br>
 4. Rewrite the customized program "**src/run.py**".
 Recommend to use Symbolic Link to input the dataset to the program, and to output the result to the instance directory.
+The format could be found in Appendix.
 5. Create the instances. <br>
 ```
 python instanceGenerator.py